eayus/eayus.github.io/_posts/2021-12-12-types-representation.md

     Some : a -> Option a
 {% endhighlight %}

 A compiler might represent this in memory as a pair of a tag (describing which constructor has been applied), and a pointer (pointing to the `a` if we're in the `Some` variant).
-While this reprsentation is certainly not egregious, there's still room for improvement - we could instead represent this as a single pointer which is `null` in the `None` case. `Rust` hardcodes an optimisation of this sort when using an `Option<&T>`.
+While this representation is certainly not egregious, there's still room for improvement - we could instead represent this as a single pointer which is `null` in the `None` case. `Rust` hardcodes an optimisation of this sort when using an `Option<&T>`.

 ### Tagged Unions